YPares/nih-faust-jit/README.md

 ## Known shortcomings

-- Scripts are (re)loaded only when clicking on the `Set or reload DSP script` button.
-Therefore, anytime you modify a parameter on the GUI, don't forget to manually reload the script (just re-select the same file in the file picker).
+- Scripts are reloaded only when clicking on the `Set or reload DSP script` button.
+Therefore, anytime you modify something in the top panel (ie. things related to how the DSP should be loaded), don't forget to manually reload the script (just re-select the same file in the file picker).
 - Volume can get high quickly when using polyphonic DSPs, because Faust voices are just summed together.
 The plugin exposes a Gain parameter to the host.
   Don't forget to use it if your instrument script doesn't perform some volume